OctopusDeploy/People/Security-Operations/L1-Junior-Security-Analyst.md

 <details>
 <summary>Examples</summary>

-- I attended a workshops and training to increase my skills with our core platforms.
+- I attended workshops and training to increase my skills with our core platforms.
 For example, Sumo Logic, CSE, The Hive, Crowdstrike, and Azure AD.
 - I was stuck on a problem but I reached out to my team lead to help me.
 - I was assigned a Hive case and I completed it on my own.